SteveWolligandt/Yavin/README.md

 Yavin
 ===

-Yavin is a C++-20 wrapper for OpenGL 4.6.
+Yavin is an OpenGL Wrapper for C++-20.
 It uses EGL for creating contexts and windows and GLEW for GL extensions handling.
 Additionally it has implemented Dear ImGUI.

 ## Usage
 #### Context creation